chrisonbass/JSCLass/README.md

   });

   /**
-   * To extend a class, simple use the parents class name
+   * To extend a class, simple pass the parent class
-   * If the parent class has a namespace, you must enter the
-   * full namespace for the parent class.
-   * The class below doesn't use the 'public' or 'namespace'
-   * parameter, so you need to assign this private class to
-   * a variable.
-   */
+   * definition as the first parameter and the sub-
-  var Bar = $class(Foo, {
+   * class's definition as an object in the 2nd parameter */ var Bar = $class(Foo, {
-    /*
+    /**
      * This subclass has it's own _constructor method, so
      * JSClass will automatically pass the Parents _constructor
      * method as the first parameter of the sub-classes method